yoctoyotta1024/CLEO/docs/source/usage/examples.rst

   $ ./divfree2d.sh

-This example plots the motion of superdroplets without sedimentation in a 2-D divergence free wind field
+This example plots the motion of Super-Droplets without sedimentation in a 2-D divergence free wind field
 (see ``~/CLEO/build/bin/df2d_motion2d_validation.png``).
-The number of superdroplets in the domain should remain constant over time
+The number of Super-Droplets in the domain should remain constant over time
 (see ``~/CLEO/build/bin/df2d_totnsupers_validation.png``).